-Teacher: Our founding teacher, Senpai Daishin is well-known to make complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism; likewise the course’s book, Life is Spiritual Practice is an easy to read guide that lays out each of the Perfections in a clear and practical way.
+Teacher: Our founding teacher, Senpai Daishin is well-known to make complex concepts simple and clear to understand for those unfamiliar with the core teachings of Buddhism; likewise, the course’s book, Life is Spiritual Practice is an easy to read guide that lays out each of the Perfections in a straight-forward and practical way.

 Pre-requisites: None.
 Open to the general public, curious or new to Buddhism, and veteran practitioners.

 Book: Students will need to purchase the book, Life is Spiritual Practice by Jean Smith, through his/her favorite bookstore or online bookseller.
 We suggest purchasing the book as soon as you register in order to allow you enough time to complete the first reading assignment.